What does it cost to join GTGP?

 Registration details for each event are posted several weeks before the event on our web site.
-Once details are posted, you can register for an event using the simple online registration form in MyGTGP.
+Once details are posted, you can register and pay for an event in the online store.
 Payment may be made electronically, by check, or by cash.
-Deadlines for registration vary by event, but range from about one week to two weeks prior to the day of the event.
+The deadline for registration is one week prior to the day of the event.

 What formats are GTGP events?

 Most events are individual low net, however, additional formats are occasionally used.
-In 2019 we are introducing some match play competitions.
+In 2019 we introduced some match play competitions.

 What prizes can I win for each event?

-At each event, 1st, 2nd, and 3rd place finishers win credit toward the registration fee for a future GTGP event.
-The value of the credits increase for majors and any special events where you see the purse is more than $5,000,000.
+At each event, 1st, 2nd, and 3rd place low net finishers win credits toward the registration fee for a future GTGP event.
+The value of the credits is higher for majors.
 Optional closest-to-the-pin and skins pools are also available at each event.